-We’re listening to people displaced by conflict and disasters – and working with them and their communities to develop their locally-led, innovative solutions to improving lives and livelihoods.
+We’re listening to people displaced by conflict and disasters – and working with them and their communities to trial their locally-led, innovative solutions to improving lives and livelihoods.

 In 2020, conflict and disasters triggered 40.5 million new internal displacements across 149 countries and territories.
 80% of the world’s displaced people live in informal urban settlements where they face poor living and working conditions, isolation, and the ongoing threat of eviction and further displacement.

-Our three-year project funded by USAID aims to reduce the vulnerability of displaced communities in 11 countries.
+Our three-year project funded by USAID’s Bureau for Humanitarian Assistance (BHA) aims to reduce the vulnerability of displaced communities in 11 countries.
 Directly listening to displaced people is at the heart of our approach – and understanding their lived experience of displacement and the solutions they propose.

 So far we’ve surveyed 4,755 displaced persons and interviewed over 200 government and civil society representatives.

-Our project will support displaced people, their host communities, local authorities and wider civil society to work together to implement innovative solutions to reduce the threats displaced people face in urban settings.
+Our project will support displaced people, their host communities, local authorities and wider civil society to work together to implement innovative solutions to reduce the threats urban displaced people face.
 Examples of initiatives could include better access to health and education services, improved food security or poverty reduction.

 Sharing best practice